Lencan mythology: Managuara

-Its main role is unknown, but it is noted that it was representative of knowledge, it is the deity responsible for the creation of Man, thus endowing him with consciousness.
+Very little is known about this deity because we do not have enough sources that speak in more detail about him but he must appear mentioned in some oral literature and because of this Its main role is still unknown, but it is noted that it was representative of knowledge.
+It is the deity responsible for the creation of Man, thus endowing him with consciousness.
 It could have parallels with the Mayan Kukulkan or Mexica Quetzalcoatl.